India–Paraguay relations: History

 Paraguay supported India's bid for election to the UN Human Rights Council for the term 2015–17.

 On 30 December 2020, the Union Cabinet of India approved the opening an embassy in Asunción.
 The embassy was inaugurated in 2022.

-Prime Minister of Paraguay, Santiago Peña visited India on June 2025 and held delegation-level discussions with the Indian Prime Minister Narendra Modi.
+President of Paraguay, Santiago Peña visited India in June 2025 and held delegation-level discussions with the Indian Prime Minister Narendra Modi.
 “Paraguay is ready to build bridges with India, with a strategic outlook and a commitment to a shared future of sustainable growth,” Peña posted on social media, while Narendra Modi described the meeting as productive, stating that Paraguay is a valuable partner in South America and that shared values unite both nations and issued a statement “Our talks covered diverse subjects, prime among which was close economic cooperation.
 There is immense potential in boosting trade linkages.
 We see sectors such as digital technology, critical minerals, energy, agriculture, health, and space as key areas where our nations can work together”.